 There are so many careers in the world, let alone in the beauty industry.
 So, how can you be sure becoming a cosmetologist is right for you?
-It’s important to think this decision through and make the right choice, as it directly impacts your future!
+It’s important to think this decision through and make the right choice, is an esthetician career worth it, as it directly impacts your future?

 Let’s look into what a cosmetologist does, and dig into the pros and cons of the profession.
 This way, you can make an informed, solid decision.